jmuthialu/UltraWideBandwidthExample/README.md

 - Peer will send invitation and this will be received by advertiser delegate
 - current device accepts invite
 - Status changed to .connected
-- Device sends token to peer
+- Device sends token to peer.
+Peers talk to each other using an agreed upon network technology, MultiPeerConnectivity.
 - Peer sends its token to device
 - Gets updates about direction and distance from peer and vice versa.